samforwill/nlp-campaign-messaging/README.md

 ## Data Used
 1. PVI score data was sourced from the [Cook Political Report](https://www.cookpolitical.com/cook-pvi/2023-partisan-voting-index/118-district-map-and-list).
 2. 2022 Midterm Results were sourced from [The Daily Kos](https://www.dailykos.com/stories/2022/9/21/1742660/-The-ultimate-Daily-Kos-Elections-guide-to-all-of-our-data-sets).
-3. The campaign tweets from Marie Glusenkamp Perez and Chris Deluzio were hand-copied from their twitter accounts [@MGPforCongress](https://twitter.com/mgpforcongress) and [@ChrisforPA](https://twitter.com/chrisforPA)
+3. The campaign tweets from Marie Glusenkamp Pérez and Chris Deluzio were hand-copied from their twitter accounts [@MGPforCongress](https://twitter.com/mgpforcongress) and [@ChrisforPA](https://twitter.com/chrisforPA)

 4. The 114th Congress tweets addended with characterization inputs was sourced from Crowdflower's Data For Everyone Library via [Kaggle](https://www.kaggle.com/datasets/crowdflower/political-social-media-posts/data).